Carrie Heffernan: Character profile

 Although she is a compassionate and sensitive person who at times can feel guilt and remorse, she can be quite selfish.
-In the episode "Ice Cubed", Carrie tries to make things right with an employee at a store after she accidentally gives her a free iPod and gets subsequently gets fired.
+In the episode "Ice Cubed", Carrie tries to make things right with an employee at a store after she accidentally gives her a free iPod and gets subsequently fired.
 However, in a later episode, she takes advantage of one of Doug's ex-girlfriends who he mistreated by tricking her into sleeping with him, for which currently he feels great remorse and shame.
 She brazenly then uses this ex-girlfriend (Janeane Garofalo) of Doug to get a 40% discount on one of her favorite stores, Saks, so she can purchase the designer clothes, shoes and purses she desperately wants.
-Doug becomes incensed with the entire situation and Carrie and him have an intense argument over this, and Doug forces Carrie to reluctantly apologize to Doug's ex-girlfriend, all the while knowing it was the right thing to do.
+Doug becomes incensed with the entire situation and he and Carrie have an intense argument over this, and Doug forces Carrie to reluctantly apologize to Doug's ex-girlfriend, all the while knowing it was the right thing to do.